femrek/spring_sale_manager/README.md

 ## Logging

-Two logging systems are used in the project.
-One of them is the Log4j2 library.
-The other one is the database logging.

-### Log4j2

-The log4j2 library is used for logging the actions of the users.
-The logs are stored in the home directory of the container.
+The log4j2 library is used for logging the actions of the system.
+The logs are stored in the home directory of the container. `log4j2.xml` file is used for configuration for all the modules.

-### Database Logging

-The database logging system is used for logging the actions of the users.
-The logs are stored in the database.
-The logging system is used for the user management service and the sale service.